XadeFinance/apis/README.md

 - Finding the wallet address for a corresponding email address
 - Find the username for a corresponding wallet address
 - Fetching the amount deposited by a user to the SabeX Liquidity Pool
+- Fetching a user's transaction history via the Shardeum Explorer API

 # Database